 Navigating through the many types of landscape lighting fixtures can be confusing.
 The following definitions should help clarify the various fixture types and their common applications.

-Spotlights – They are also known as up-lights, directional lights, bullets, down lights, and floodlights.
-Spotlights are very versatile landscape lighting fixtures because they are able to support a large variety of bulbs, beam widths, and wattages.
-Uplighting trees is one of the most common uses for these lighting fixtures.
-The most popular landscape lighting spotlighting techniques are highlighting, silhouetting, shadowing, grazing, moonlighting, spotlighting, floodlighting.
+Spotlights – They are also known as uplights, directional lights or bullets.
+Downlights are also a type of spotlight.
+Spotlights are very versatile landscape lighting fixtures because they are able to support a large variety of bulbs, beam widths and wattages.
+Uplighting trees are one of the most common uses for these lighting fixtures.
+The most popular landscape lighting spotlighting techniques are highlighting, silhouetting, shadowing, grazing, moonlighting, spotlighting and flood lighting.

-Well Lights – These include any fixture installed so the majority of the fixture is below ground (grade) level.
-Also known as In-Grade Lights.
+Well Lights – Well and in-grade lights include any fixture installed so the majority of the fixture is below ground (grade) level.
 They are used in applications where the fixture must be in a turf area (so lawn mowers can go over them) or for hardscape applications where foot or vehicular traffic may pass over the fixture.
 Another reason to use well lights is when the light beam needs to start very close to the ground.
 For example, when lighting a column it is ideal for the illumination to start at the base of the column.
-A staked directional fixture is taller so its illumination starts between 6″ and 1 ft. from the ground; a well light can illuminate surfaces only a few inches from the ground.
+A staked directional fixture is taller so its illumination starts between 6-12 inches from the ground; a well light can illuminate surfaces only a few inches from the ground.

 Deck Lights – Since most decks are adjacent to railings, most deck lights are designed to attach to fence posts.
 They are also useful for mounting on the sides of nearby structures and stairs.